AlanKenet/Arch-Installer/README.md

 * The loadkeys for the French distribution has been removed, keeping the default distribution.
 * A select timezone option has been added.
 * Formatting and mounting for a DOS partition table.
-* Change in the GRUB installation method for BIOS systems.
+* Change in the GRUB installation method for BIOS legacy systems.
 * Minor corrections to the useradd commands for user creation.
 * The wheel group privileges have been specified in the sudoers file.
 * Timezone selection has been modified.